Space Alternating Penalized Kullback Proximal Point Algorithms for Maximizing Likelihood with Nondifferentiable Penalty: Asymptotic properties of the Kullback-Proximal iterations

 The results of this subsection state that any cluster point $\theta^*$ such that $(\theta^*,\theta^*)$ lies on the closure of $D_I$ satisfies a modified Karush-Kuhn-Tucker type condition.
 We first establish this result in the case where Assumptions \ref{ass2} hold in addition to Assumptions \ref{ass1} and \ref{ass2} for the Kullback distance-like function $I_y$.

 For notational convenience, we define

 \begin{theorem} Assume that Assumptions \ref{ass1}, \ref{ass2} and \ref{ass4} hold and if $R>1$, then, for each $r=1,\ldots,R$, $t$ is injective on $\Theta_r$.
 Assume that the limit of $(\beta_k)_{k\in \mathbb N}$, $\beta^*$, is positive.
 Let $\theta^*$ be a cluster point of the Space Alternating Penalized Kullback-proximal sequence (\ref{kullprox}).
-Assume that all the functions $t_{ij}$ are differentiable at $\theta^*$.
+Assume the mapping $t$ is differentiable at $\theta^*$.
 If $\theta^*$ lies in the interior of $D_l$, then $\theta^*$ is a stationary point of the penalized log-likelihod function $l_y(\theta)$, i.e.

 \end{theorem} {\bf Proof}.
 We consider two cases, namely the case where $R=1$ and the case where $R>1$.

 A. If $R=1$ the proof is analogous to the proof of Theorem 3.2.1 in Chr\'etien and Hero (2008).
 In particular, we have